RobertErvin/angular-cordova-architecture/README.md

 ##### Unit Testing:

 Code coverage is generated in `test/coverage` and uses [Istanbul](https://github.com/gotwarlost/istanbul) through [Karma Coverage](https://github.com/karma-runner/karma-coverage).
+It generates `tdd` and `bdd` specific reports and saves the latest ran each day to track coverage over time.
 Note it does not push to github.

 Framework: [Jasmine](https://jasmine.github.io/2.0/introduction.html)